ve1gos/VSayPlugin/README.md

 🔐 Permissions
 Permission	Description
-vsay.use	Allows usage of the /vsay command
+vsay.use:	Allows usage of the /vsay command vsay.reload: Allows use of the /vsayreload command